DreamSpoon/AMH2B/README.md

 #### Instructions to use the script:
 Select the animated source rig and the MHX destination rig, so that the MHX rig is the active object.

-Press button AMH2B -> Bone Woven
+Press button AMH2B -> Armature -> Retarget - Bone Woven

 Result: Animated rig is joined to MHX rig, and a 'stitching' process will copy-swap-and-parent animated bones into the MHX rig's bone setup.